LaurelineP/TypeScript-Deep-Diving/README.md

 ## TYPES:
-  Typescript basics types are slightly differents from JavaScript's one:
+  Typescript basics types are slightly differents from JavaScript's ones:
   -   you can find basics types
-    -   slightly differents types "*"
+  -   slightly differents types: " * "
-    -   really differents types "\**"
+  -   really differents types: " \** "
-    -   carefull with those "!"
+  -   carefull with those: " ! "

-  ####Pattern:
+**Patterns**:
   The declarative typescript pattern:
   - declare your usual js variable,
   - followed by a colon,